-Effective July 1, 2014 charges for the treatment of septage and holding tank waste discharged at the South Coastal Regional Wastewater Facility increased to 6.5 cents per gallon.
-The rate is 6.5 cents per gallon weekdays, weekends and holidays.
+Effective July 1, 2018, charges for the treatment of septage and holding tank waste discharged at the South Coastal and Inland Bays Regional Wastewater Facilities increased to 7.0 cents per gallon.

 - Licensing Requirements: